 Let’s be honest – software licenses are not cheap and in some cases may even run into hundreds of dollars.
 So, when you come across someone selling cheap Windows 10 license keys and touting them as ‘original’ can they be legit?

-A copy of Microsoft Windows 10 Home costs RM919 in Malaysia (or $139 in the US) if you buy it on the Microsoft store.
-At the same time sellers are flooding online e-commerce sites and forums offering ‘original’ Windows 10 keys for as low as RM19.
+A copy of Microsoft Windows 10 Home costs RM919 in Malaysia (or $139 in the US) if you buy it at the Microsoft store.
+At the same time, sellers are flooding online e-commerce sites and forums offering ‘original’ Windows 10 keys for as low as RM19.